 Applications are invited for Examiners for the Diploma in Implant Dentistry of the Royal College of Surgeons of Edinburgh (D Imp Dent RCSEd).

 Applicants should have held a primary dental qualification for a period of not less than ten years and possess considerable experience in either or both the surgical and prosthodontic aspects of implant dentistry.
 Applicants should be either Members or Fellows in good standing of one of the Royal Colleges or be willing to affiliate with RCSEd, and consideration will also be given to applicants who possess a postgraduate qualification in implant dentistry.

 Training for all examiners will be provided by the College, and all appointed examiners will be expected to contribute to the question bank and attend appropriate further training.
-Current dates scheduled for training are the 27 July and 7 December 2018, and examiners must attend a training course and observe a diet of the examination before being permitted to examine.
+Examiners must attend a training course and observe a diet of the examination before being permitted to examine.
 Successful applicants will be invited to training on approval of their application.

 For further details contact: